sebastiandedeyne/sebastiandedeyne.com/content/posts/debugging-the-dreaded-class-log-does-not-exist-error-in-laravel.md

 date: 2017-10-24
 title: Debugging the dreaded "Class log does not exist" error in Laravel
 categories: ["articles"]
-tags:
+keywords:
-  - laravel
+  - Laravel
-  - php
+  - PHP
 ---

 Every now and then I come accross a `Class log does not exist` exception in Laravel.
 This particular exception is thrown when something goes wrong really early in the application, before the exception handler is instantiated.